EliteDev0227/angular-component-tree-master/.github/ISSUE_TEMPLATE.md

-# Community Support
+PLEASE READ CAREFULLY!

+# Use the Slack Channel
-The fastest way to ask a question is via the slack channel: https://angular-tree-component.herokuapp.com/
+The fastest way to get an answer is via the slack channel: https://angular-tree-component.herokuapp.com/

 You will also get updates on releases, bugfixes and other announcements.

-# Issues
+# Github Issue
-To allow for a faster response, please read carefully:

 Please look for an answer in the docs before submitting an issue: angular2-tree.readme.io.